What Starlink actually costs.

 per month

 Higher priority, SLA support, larger antennas.
-Not eligible for referral.
+Not eligible for the referral.

 ItemCost